shamikh-mill/iris-dataset/README.md

-# iris-dataset work
+# ml-reference

-This is ML/dat-viz work on the iris dataset.
+This repo is for demo and reference notebooks on machine learning and hosts a wiki for notes.

 The ML notebook:
 This is the code for the tutorial titled "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee: